red-scorp/DC-DC/README.md

-# DC-DC project
+# DC/DC project

-This project is intended to implement some simple flexible DC-DC buck and buck-boost converters from basic components.
+This project is intended to implement some simple flexible DC/DC buck and buck-boost converters from basic components.
 This project features Excel based component's values calculator.

 ## DCDC-12V5V5A

-**DCDC-12V5V5A** is simple DC-DC step-down converter with fixed output 5V.
+**DCDC-12V5V5A** is simple DC/DC step-down converter with fixed output 5V.

 Preview: